-Minimizing Large Eyes With Makeup
+Make Large Eyes Look Smaller With Makeup

-If you have big eyelids or oversized bulbous eyes, you can use eye shadow techniques to visually reduce the size of your eyes.
+If you have big eyelids or oversized, bulbous eyes, you can use eyeshadow techniques to visually reduce the size of your eyes.

 A visitor to one of my eye makeup blogs asked for advice.
-She felt that her eyes were too big and round for the rest of her face and she wanted ways to minimize her eye lids.
-So, here we go!
-An article about making oversized eyes look gorgeous!
+She felt that her eyes were too big and round for the rest of her face, and she wanted ways to minimize her eyelids.
+So, here we go: an article about making oversized eyes look gorgeous!

 Your Main Goal: Visually Minimize